 I follow in her footsteps.

 Since Facebook came to be, I'm now in contact with family I never knew.
-I'm the penultimate youngest of my generation (at 54 years old), with the eldest cousin coming in at 87.
+I'm the penultimate youngest of my generation (at 54 years old), with the eldest cousin coming in at 84.
 Earlier in the post I mentioned growing up in California.
-There are very complicated emotions connected to being the kid of immigrants.
+There are very complicated emotions connected to being a kid of immigrants.
 We are the product of our adopted country, but we are often steeped in the traditions of our parents' country.
 A country where we've never lived.
 A culture that we see through a clouded lens, left to imagine the nuances of a cultures through the lives of two people.